Office hours and Emails

 Office hours are posted on your syllabus and all lengthy meetings require email appointments.

-The preferred way to get response from me is through emails or through office phone.
+The preferred way to get response from me is through emails.

 Do not send attachments or scanned assignments to my email, use Blackboard